futoin/core-js-ri-database/README.md

 At the moment, the following databases are supported our of the box:
 * MySQL
 * PostgreSQL
+* SQLite
 * Any custom plugin extending `L?Service` and implementing `IDriver` query builder helper which should be registered through `AutoConfig.register` and `QueryBuilder.addDriver()` calls.

+*Note: note specific database support is to be split into separate packages at some point.
+Meanwhile, please use `yarn install --ignore-optional` to minimize deps.*

 # Installation for Node.js